gdanko/enpass/README.md

 Clone the repository and from within the repository directory, type `make build`.
 This will create a directory with the given value of `GOOS` and install the binary there.
 It will also create a tarball which will eventually be used for Homebrew formulae.

 ## Features
-* List all items from the database
+* List all entries from the database
-* List all items from the database and show the passwords
+* List all entries from the database and show the passwords
 * Display the password for a given item to STDOUT
 * Copy the password for a given item to the clipboard
-* Output in JSON, YAML, list, or a tabular format
+* Output in JSON, YAML, list, or table format
 * Show trashed items
 * Try to auto-detect the location of the Enpass vault
+* Specify columns to sort by for list and show operations
+* Filter by multiple titles or categories
 * And more....

 ## Usage